Client-Portal-Project/Backend-.NET/README.md

 ## Setup Notes For Development:
   - Check the ProjectX Discord for the appsettings.json file to connect to database.
-  - When You pick a controller/user stoy to work on, please assign yourself to the associated Trello card.
+  - When You pick a controller/user stroy to work on, please assign yourself to the associated Trello card.

 ## Postman Link